Roster Form

 3. | Limitations of Roster Notation |

-In roster notation, the elements of a set are represented in a row surrounded by curly brackets and if the set contains more than one element then every two elements are separated by commas.
-For example, if A is the set of the first 10 natural numbers so it can be represented by: A = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}
+The roster form is a way of representing sets where the elements of a set are represented in a row surrounded by curly brackets and if the set contains more than one element then every two elements are separated by commas.
+For example, if A is the set of the first 9 natural numbers, it can be represented by: A = {1, 2, 3, 4, 5, 6, 7, 8, 9}

-A method of listing the elements of a set in a row with comma separation within curly brackets is called the roster notation.
-An example of the roster form in set notation is given below:
+A method of listing the elements of a set in a row with comma separation within curly brackets is called roster notation.
+An example of the roster form of a set is given below:

 Roster Form from Venn Diagram